 About Us

-Dedicated to protecting pink dolphins and restoring harmony between humanity and the ocean
+Dedicated to protecting Chinese White Dolphins and restoring harmony between humanity and the ocean

 Our Mission

-Protect the Chinese white dolphin (pink dolphin) and the marine ecosystem it depends on, through science, advocacy and public participation, to achieve harmonious coexistence between humans and the ocean.
+Protect the Chinese White Dolphin and the marine ecosystem it depends on, through science, advocacy and public participation, to achieve harmonious coexistence between humans and the ocean.

 Their critical decline in population reflects the health of the ecosystem of marine life and environment which is related to our life as we share the same needs and environment.

 To protect them is protecting ourselves.
-The pink dolphin serves as a sentinel species, indicating the overall health of our shared marine environment.
+The Chinese White Dolphin serves as a sentinel species, indicating the overall health of our shared marine environment.

 Our Team